-Therefore, to be completely prepared for the surrogacy process, it’s important that you understand the surrogacy definition and how professionals define certain terms used during the process.
-We’ve helped you out by defining surrogacy and all the other terms you need to know in this article.
+To prepare for the surrogacy process, it’s important that you understand what surrogacy is and how professionals define specific terms used during the process.

 First, here’s the surrogacy definition you need to know:

 Merriam-Webster Dictionary defines surrogacy as “the practice by which a woman (called a surrogate mother) becomes pregnant and gives birth to a baby in order to give it to someone who cannot have children.”
 In a nutshell, that’s your basic definition of surrogacy.

 However, within that broad definition, there are many different ways to define surrogacy — by the way the embryo is created, by whether the surrogate is compensated or not, by which professional you work with, and more.
 Here are just a few different types of surrogacy to explore:

 - Identified Surrogacy

 Associated Surrogacy Terms

 In addition to understanding the definition of surrogacy, you’ll also need to understand the various terms that are associated with the process.
 Here are some surrogacy definitions to be aware of: